Ghini/ghini.desktop/doc/installing.rst

    Please note that the script will not help you install any extra database connector.
 This you will do in a later step.

-   You can study the script to see what steps if runs for you.
+.. note:: (technical) You can study the script to see what steps if runs for
+          you.
 In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named `ghide`, download the sources and connect your git checkout to the `ghini-1.0` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies, and finally it creates a startup script in your `~/bin` folder.

+.. note:: (beginner) To run a script, first make sure you note down the name
+          of the directory to which you have downloaded the script, then you open a terminal window and in that window you type `bash` followed by a space and the complete name of the script including directory name, and hit on the enter key.

    If the script ends without error, you can now start ghini::